void-linux/void-docs/src/config/lxc.md

 delegated in `/etc/subuid` or `/etc/subgid`.
 The final value is the number of consecutive IDs to map.

-**Note:** Although the external range start is arbitrary, care must be taken to ensure that the end of the range implied by the start and number does not extend beyond the range of IDs delegated to the user.
+Note that, although the external range start is arbitrary, care must be taken to ensure that the end of the range implied by the start and number does not extend beyond the range of IDs delegated to the user.